-As we walked through San Francisco City Hall with our just married couple, I noticed some gorgeous light streaming in through one of the North Windows.
+As we walked through San Francisco City Hall with our just-married couple, I noticed some gorgeous light streaming in through one of the North Windows.
 I saw how it lit up her veil at that one moment.
 I knew we had to stop and get a shot of the bride in that location.
 So we positioned her in front of one of City Hall's beautiful pillars, but made sure that the light was still touching her.
 It made for this soft shot of our Asian Bride all done in natural light.
 I purposely allowed the area under her bouquet to remain dark because I liked the effect.
 Natural light can really be wonderful if it is directional and soft.
 One example of unflattering natural light is when the source comes in from the top.
 We call this overhead lighting and unfortunately, it can create "raccoon eyes" and pronounced chin shadows.
 It is also really non-flattering to anyone.
 Definitely not what you want for a beautiful bride at San Francisco city hall.
 I mention this fact about natural light because everyone loves to talk about how it is the best type of light.
 It isn't always, but certainly in this case it was!
 Like any lighting source, it just depends on where and how it lights the subject.